 Principles of Epidemiology

-Class will be scheduled over 6 weeks beginning in the second summer session.
-Start date TBA.
-Synchronous sessions held each Monday, Wednesday and Friday for four weeks.
-One week off prior to exam.
+Class will be scheduled over 8 weeks beginning June 15, 2015 Synchronous sessions held each Monday, Wednesday and Friday for 6 weeks; 1 week off prior to exam.

 Introduction and application of basic/rudimentary epidemiologic descriptive and analytic statistics and study as related to human morbidity, mortality, and injury (disability).
-Other topics include the utility of public health vital statistics, concepts of disease transmission, types of epidemiological studies, and causality.
+Other topics include the utility of public health vital statistics, concepts of disease transmission, screening tests, types of epidemiological studies, and causality.

 *All courses can be taken for course credit or for certificate*